 At this time the ACU MACCC will not be testing for or treating Monkeypox.
 If you believe you may be showing symptoms, go to Hendrick ER or contact the Taylor County Health Department.
 If you have been exposed to Monkeypox, access the Patient Portal and click on the COVID-19 tab.
 Please fill out the COVID/Communicable disease notification form.
 For more information on how to prevent or treat Monkeypox, please visit www.cdc.gov/monkeypox.

-To report any COVID-19 exposure, symptoms, or test results, access the Patient Portal and click on the COVID-19 tab.
-Please fill out the COVID/Communicable disease notification form.
-Our waiting room is currently open.
-We are offering telehealth appointments with our nurse practitioner for known exposure and symptomatic patients by request only.
-If you are experiencing COVID-19, flu, or upper respiratory symptoms, please make an appointment by calling the front office at 325-674-2625 or by using the Patient Portal.
-We are currently offering COVID antigen test for $40 and a Combo (Influenza/COVID) test for $50.
+If you are experiencing COVID-19, flu or upper respiratory symptoms, please make an appointment by calling the front office at 325-674-2625 or by using the Patient Portal.
+Our waiting room is currently open, but telehealth appointments with our nurse practitioner for known exposure and symptomatic patients are available by request.
+We are currently offering the COVID antigen test for $40 and a combo (Influenza/COVID) test for $50.
 We also offer COVID-19 travel testing.
 Learn more about ACU’s latest COVID-19 protocols.

 No Show Policy